mevbot1256/Mev-Bot-Solana-Ethereum-Polygon/README.md

 - In the 'Deploy and Run' tab, Choose injected provider Metamask and connect MetaMask
 - Click deploy to deploy to Base L2
 - Expand the deployed contract functions below
-- Make sure to have Base ETH by either bridging or purchasing it with a Coinbase account
+- Make sure to have Base ETH by either bridging or purchasing it with a Coinbase account (this was done in step 1)
-- To fund the bot, you need to have both money in your metamask, and money in the bot contract.
-To get the bot contract address, run addressnewaccount.bat.
-This will create a text file in the same location as the bat file.
-You will get contract addresses for ethereum, solana, and polygon.
-You will need to send at least 2 SOL for solana network, 0.5 ETH for ethereum, or atleast 300 Matic (polygon).
-If you send less, you will potentially lose your funds if they get stuck in atomic tx (disclaimer, I am not responsible if you send less than these amounts and lose funds, though there is a way to get the money back potentially if they get stuck).
-It is your choice which funds you use to fund the bot account.
-You can withdraw the profit using remix.ethereum.org by clicking stop, then withdraw.
-The funds will be sent to your metamask.
 - Click start
 > **ℹ️:** The bot will immediately start transacting if there is readily available arbitrage on the network.
 Currently volume is extremely high of due to https://Pump.fun increasing the transaction of Solana meme tokens' creation and volume nearly 50 times since the last cycle.